facebook/react-native-website/docs/text.md

 ### `ellipsizeMode`

-When `numberOfLines` is set, this prop defines how text will be truncated. `numberOfLines` must be set in conjunction with this prop.
+When `numberOfLines` is set, this prop defines how the text will be truncated. `numberOfLines` must be set in conjunction with this prop.

 This can be one of the following values: